DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/idle animations/idle tree construction.md

   * **Recursively crawl all loaded behavior graphs and validate the parentage of all non-loose idles.**
     * If this idle has a parent idle, but does not belong to that parent idle's child list, then this idle is invalid.
     * If this idle has a previous-sibling pointer, but it's its parent's first child *or* the previous idle in its parent's child list is not the same idle as is pointed to by this idle's previous-sibling pointer, then this idle is invalid.
 Try to silently fix this idle's previous-sibling pointer (forgetting to check if this idle is the first child, so in that case, I think we just corrupt the heap).

+[^actions-load-before-idles]: This check only works because the game and CK always load the `AACT` record group before the `IDLE` record group.
+All Action forms (`BGSAction`) are guaranteed to be loaded by the time the game processes any idle's `ANAM` subrecord.
+Therefore the game can take the parent record ID listed in `IDLE/ANAM`, convert it to a form ID, do a form lookup early, and check if the result exists and is an Action form.

 [^pending-dupes]: If an `IDLE` record is overridden, then multiple pointers to that idle will end up in the pending idles list.
 This is because the game doesn't skip overridden records; instead, it just manually clears a form's data between files.
 As such, each `IDLE` record's `ANAM` subrecord is seen, and causes the idle to be added to the pending idles list.